The Development of the Motion Controller

 There eventually arose the need to come up with new technologies to control motors with commands from the NC units—a product developed when the Company was founded—in order to increase precision.

-Sodick thus decided to establish in February 2000 a development subsidiary in San Jose, California, called Sodick America Corporation.
 The Company achieved a major innovation in its machine tool technology when it developed its own motion controller, the K-SMC, and equipped its products with it.
 Its use lead to dramatic improvements in control precision and responsiveness, and also made it possible for Sodick to develop and produce the NC units, motion controllers, and linear motors needed to control machine tool drives.

 Sale and Development of Consumables

-With the expansion of sales channels, the Company also undertook the development of consumables.
-In March 1982, Sodick came up with VITOL, a special high-performance machining fluid that greatly increases the speed of electric discharge machining processes.
+In March 1982, Sodick came up with V, a special high-performance machining fluid that greatly increases the speed of electric discharge machining processes.

 Sodick began the sale of consumables in earnest after having developed this product, founding that June a subsidiary initially called KHS.